 Here are some things to think about.

 Backups: If you find yourself in a situation where data could be lost due to weather, a backup plan is essential.
 Multiple backups exist, including onsite, offsite, cloud, or hybrid.
 Onsite can be quick, but offsite could be safer if your business is adversely affected by weather.
-For more information and a look at the 3.2.1 rule, visit The Tek Blog.
+Look at the 3.2.1 rule.

 Inventories: A detailed inventory can help you keep track of what you have and help you stay up to date on your systems and workstation efficiency.
 Here at The Tek, we make a list of all assets including computers, printers, and servers for our clients and keep current with software updates and patches.
 Since we monitor systems 24/7, any updates and patches are administered automatically.